crunchdao/desci-framework/paper/presentation.md

 - Step 8: Merge, get payed and generate the new version of the paper;
 - Step 9: Put it to IPFS;
 - Step 10: Share it with the DAO!

-# Next Steps

-Next steps for the paper and tokeconomics integration.

 # References